DDarrow123/New_Website_2022/README.md

-# New_Website_2022
+# Personal Website 2022

 Hello!

-My site is currently in progress...
+Welcome to my personal site and portfolio.

+## To run the site locally:
+1. Clone the repository from github to your machine.
+2. From the repository root run `npm i` to install dependencies.
+3. Then use `npm start` to start the development server.
+4. Point your browser to `http://localhost:3000`.

-## Inspiration from around the web:
+### Inspiration for the site from around the web.
+I'm endlessly inspired by the creative work out there:
 https://www.artsy.net/

 https://knr.paris/?utm_source=topinteraciveagencies.com&utm_medium=referral&utm_campaign=click